Skip to Content

 Ahhh, Zihuatanejo!

-Around 200 miles northwest of Acapulco in the state of Guerrero, Zihuatanejo is one of the best coastal towns in Mexico for a romantic getaway.
+Around 200 miles northwest of Acapulco in the state of Guerrero, Zihuatanejo is one of the newest Pueblo Magicos – and also one of the best coastal towns in Mexico for a romantic getaway.

-Zihuatanejo’s beaches include the iconic Playa La Ropa, which has everything you could want in a beach – powdery golden sand, gentle waves, fresh cold coconuts served whenever you want, beachfront dining…
+Zihuatanejo’s beaches include Playa La Ropa.
+The main beach in town, it has everything you could want in a beach – powdery golden sand, gentle waves, fresh cold coconuts served whenever you want, beachfront dining…

 Zihuatanejo also has some wonderful accommodation options.